HEMORRHAGIC GASTROENTERITIS (HGE)

 HOW IS THIS CONDITION DIAGNOSED?

 There are no specific tests for AHDS but a test called a packed cell volume (also called “pcv” or “hematocrit”) is very helpful in making the diagnosis.
 This test can be performed in most veterinary hospitals using a few drops of blood.
 The percentage of the blood volume made up by red blood cells is measured.
 A normal packed cell volume for a healthy dog would be 37-55%, meaning 37-55% of the blood volume should be red blood cells (the rest is fluid and white blood cells).
 When the patient becomes very dehydrated, there is less fluid present in the bloodstream and the percentage of blood fluid drops (and consequently the percentage of red blood cells rises).
+In other words, the very dehydrated patient has a very high pcv.

 The average AHDS patient will have a pcv of at least 57%.